 - Open Source Marketing

-Oh, and don’t forget to look into how artificial intelligence (AI) will affect marketing executives too!
+Oh, and don’t forget to look into how artificial intelligence (AI) will affect marketing directors and executives too!

 With all this change, new marketing job titles are popping up too.
 For example: